 \Those who had been hospitalized 15 days or more prior to laboratory confirmation date were excluded from the graph

-\\ One death has been reported so far in season 2016-2017.
+\\ No deaths have been reported so far in season 2017-2018.

 $^{6}$ Hospitalizations (including ICU admissions) are influenza associated; they may or may not be due to influenza.